DenisLabrecque/Denis-Labrecque-Website-2020/content/programming/Bing-API-map-waypoint-tool.md

 * **To add a vehicle:** right-click the map and click *place*.
 A small bot will happily move around the waypoints with a simple algorithm at a fixed speed.

 {{< image "Waypoint_Tool_vehicle.gif" "Vehicle following waypoints on map" >}}

-To make editing easier, use the <a href="/programming/waypointMapTool.html">full-page view</a>.

 ### Output JSON
 This map uses the <a href="https://www.bing.com/api/maps/sdkrelease/mapcontrol/isdk">Bing Maps API</a> to add events that allow the user to create waypoints.
 The output file is a JSON array in the following format: